sfigg/commercialization-public/design/device-experiences/OEM-credential-guard.md

 There are two security benefits.
 1. Enterprises can choose to allow proprietary EFI drivers/applications to run.
-2. emoving Microsoft UEFI CA from the Secure Boot database provides enterprises with full control over software that runs before the operating system boots.
+2. removing Microsoft UEFI CA from the Secure Boot database provides enterprises with full control over software that runs before the operating system boots.

 ###64-bit CPU
 Virtualization-Based Security (VBS) features requires Windows hypervisor, which is only supported on 64-bit processors.